fschiefenhoevel/cropmbtiles/README.md

 a bash script that uses gdal and sqlite3 to crop .mbtiles files using a polygon shapefile.

 ## Background
-You have a mbtiles file and want to crop a region and possibly even want to reduce the maximum zoom level or increase compression in order to save diskspace.
+You have an mbtiles file and want to crop a region and possibly even want to reduce the maximum zoom level or increase compression in order to save diskspace.
+Using GDAL Raster Extraction (within QGIS for example) gives you only the original's (one) maximum zoom level, loses all the existing lower zoom levels and (by default) creates no overviews.

 ## Prerequisites
 gdal and sqlite3 installed.
 Polygon shapefile specifying region of interest.